danluke2/software_defined_customization/test_scripts/README.md

 # Step for repeating experiments from paper submission

 This README explains the steps to perform the experiments from the NetSoft '22 paper submission.

-(NOTE: being updated to make easier to correlate with paper and repeat experiments)
+NOTE: being updated to make easier to correlate with paper and repeat experiments

+Note: Modules were built and installed on each VM, but the NCO could also be used to build remotely and install via DCA connection

+## Prerequisites:
 1) To match the paper's experiments this requires 2 VM's running Layer 4.5 framework

     * These VM's need a method to communicate over the network.
 Paper used an intnet setup.

-    * To test functionality only, one VM can be used

-1) Modules were built and installed on each VM, but the NCO could also be used to build remotely and install via DCA connection

-1) Data collection and display needs to be more automated to make easier to repeat tests
+    * download git repo to each VM (Client and Server)

+1) (Client/DCA VM) Install sshpass and curl to allow remote server login and command execution

+    * sudo apt install sshpass curl

+1) (Client/DCA VM) Install matplotlib for plotting graphs:

+    * pip3 install matplotlib

+1) (Server/NCO VM) Install ssh server and enable root login:

+    * sudo apt install openssh-server

+    * open /etc/ssh/sshd\_config

+    * add 'PermitRootLogin yes'

+    * restart ssh: sudo systemctl restart ssh

+1) (Server/NCO VM) set root password:

+    * sudo passwd root

+    * set to 'default'

+1) (Client/DCA) ssh to Server VM to establish key:

+    * sudo ssh root@10.0.0.20

+    * password = 'default'